moby/moby/docs/swarm/admin_guide.md

 ## Manager advertise address

-When initiating or joining a Swarm cluster, you have to specify the `--listen-addr` flag to advertise your address to other Manager nodes in the cluster.
+When initiating or joining a swarm, you have to specify the `--listen-addr` flag to advertise your address to other Manager nodes in the cluster.

 We recommend that you use a *fixed IP address* for the advertised address, otherwise